Manodrome: Reception

-Collider review was titled: "Jesse Eisenberg Struggles With Inner Rage in Raw Deconstruction of Masculinity."
-In summary it said that Manodrome may have its imperfections, but it offers a thoughtful exploration of toxic masculinity and its impact, as well as a strong warning about the dangers of enabling broken men.
-Jesse Eisenberg delivers a compelling performance, and Adrien Brody is reliably good in his role, making it an overall worthwhile watch despite its flaws.
+Collider's review, titled "Jesse Eisenberg Struggles With Inner Rage in Raw Deconstruction of Masculinity," said that Manodrome may have its imperfections, but it offered a thoughtful exploration of toxic masculinity and its impact, as well as a strong warning about the dangers of enabling broken men.
+It writes, "it serves as a gritty character study where Eisenberg can flex some new acting muscles.
+Add the always-reliable Brody to the mix, and it’s easy to forgive Manodrome's imperfections."